raimondlume/fuud-server/README.md

 **CD/CI** pipeline:

-1. push to master triggers a new build at Docker Hub (private)
+1. Push to master triggers a new build at Docker Hub (private)
 2. Docker Hub sends a webhook to a Ubuntu VPS on build completion
-3. bash script pulls the latest image and runs the container
+3. Bash script pulls the latest image and runs the container